-The second is in the design of working with a multiphase stabilization plan, with monetary reform being just a phase, and not necessarily the most important.
+The second was in the design of working with a multiphase stabilization plan, with monetary reform being just a phase, and not necessarily the most important.
 The objective that stands out here was to organize the expectations of economic agents, who had become accustomed to associating stabilization programs with sudden loss of rights.

-The third is in the experiment of creating a single price index (Unidade Real de Valor - URV), making agents set prices in this unit and avoiding the repricing process (since this unit of account would be indexed).
-When most economic agents adopted this unit of account, this was the time to also make it the means of payment of the economy, thus removing the memory of past inflation.
-The intellectual origin of this idea was in a working paper of the

-Department of Economics at PUC/RJ (Pontificia Universidade Católica do Rio de Janeiro) and was known as the Larida proposal.
+The third is in the experiment of creating a single price index (Unidade Real de Valor - URV), making agents setting prices in this unit and avoid the repricing process (since this unit of account would be indexed 3).
+As the most of economic agents adopted this unit of account then was the time for make it also the means of payment of the economy thus removing the memory of past inflation.
+The intellectual origin of this idea was in a working paper of Economics Department of PUC/RJ (Pontificia Universidade Católica do Rio de Janeiro) and was known as the Larida proposal4.